ilopmar/grails-ducksboard-api/README.md

 There is a sample project with examples of all the widgets at [https://github.com/lmivan/grails-ducksboard-api-demo](https://github.com/lmivan/grails-ducksboard-api-demo).
 This sample project includes a [public dashboard](https://public.ducksboard.com/UcD_CtknoMaEDbIJo8Eo/) and an online grails project to interact with the dashboard.

+## Warning

+In version 0.4 most of the public methods have changed its signature to support all different options for custom widgets, so checkout before update to this version.

 ## Configuration